 - Google Drive

 - And any publicly accessible URL

 In order to use any of these cloud integrations, you will need to link them by giving the Filestack app permission to your account on the cloud storage platform.

 All of these cloud services have features to grant and revoke access to external applications such as onDemand’s Filestack.
 You can grant access in Step 1 of the Project Creation Wizard.
-When on this step, you will see a list of all cloud storage platforms supported by onDemand’s Filestack.
+When on this step, you will need to hit the Upload Files button to see the list of all cloud storage platforms supported by onDemand’s Filestack.

 Simply click on the cloud storage platform that you want to use and follow the instructions in the main panel to grant access to onDemand.
 Please note that granting access has to be done just once, so no need to go through this process every time you want to upload a source file from your cloud storage.

 Once the permission has been granted, you will see your files in the Project Creation Wizard's step 1 and can select them for translation.
 When you select your files and click the upload button, your files will be sent directly to Lionbridge onDemand for analysis and you can proceed to the next step of the purchasing workflow.